ssmirr/appdev-chapters/active-record.md

 ### Command prompt vs rails console

 Let's learn the methods we've inherited from `ActiveRecord` to make it easy.
-To do so, open a new Terminal and run the command `rails console`.
+To do so, open a new Terminal and run the command `rails console` (or `rails c` for short).
 This will change the prompt from

 ```
 ~/workspace$